0xdevalias/devalias.net/_posts/2018-08-19-presenting-at-def-con-26-bug-bounty-hunting-on-steroids.md

 - https://www.linkedin.com/feed/update/urn:li:activity:6436734460477214720
 - https://twitter.com/_devalias/status/1030967390048153600
 ---
+(Update: The [talk recording is now up on YouTube](https://www.youtube.com/watch?v=7WYjSDZxFYc), latest links to related content in [this tweet](https://twitter.com/_devalias/status/1063897184695767040))

 Wow, what a trip!
 I just had the opportunity to not only live out a childhood dream of attending [DEF CON](https://www.defcon.org/), but I even had the privilege to be able to present at the [DEF CON Recon Village](http://reconvillage.org/talks-2018/#bug-bounty-hunting-on-steroids---anshuman-bhartiya-and-glenn-devalias-grant)!
 Talk about achievement unlocked!

 If you've been [following along on twitter](https://twitter.com/i/moments/1030953718177394688), you might be aware that I've been working on a security automation framework with regards to bug bounty hunting; to increase our agility, automate the boring bits, and let us JustHackThings.
 It's something that our team ([@anshuman_bh](https://twitter.com/anshuman_bh), [@mhmdiaa](https://twitter.com/mhmdiaa), and [myself](https://twitter.com/_devalias)) have been calling BountyMachine.